 - It’s a quality build and goes well with any pants

 - It weighs a bit more than a cotton shirt which makes it feel more high quality

 - I am a 5’11” guy, and I weigh 70 kilos, and size medium fits perfect

-Sitenote: I would still recommend to wash it in the Guppyfriend bag since it will protect the tech shirt and extend it’s life by a lot.
+Sidenote: I would still recommend washing it in the Guppyfriend bag since it will protect the tech shirt and extend its life by a lot.
 Never heard of the guppyfriend?
 Check out this article that explains it all.

 I hope this makes the purchase of your next tech shirt easier.